 Australian Standards state that a trampoline should be tested for five times its static weight, based on the minimum weight rating the manufacturer claims.

 For example, if a trampoline is officially rated with a weight limit of 150 Kgs, it should be able to take up to 750 Kgs of static weight load.

 Also, double-check that the trampoline has passed Australian Safety Standards - AS 4989:2015.

 This is important as it’s not a mandatory requirement for manufacturers.

 Ask about the warranty period for different parts of the trampoline.
 A quality product should have at minimum, a 5-year warranty on the trampoline’s frame.

 Knowing that you can easily and affordably buy spare parts is also something to check.
 Be wary of manufacturers who don’t list spare part prices online – they are likely going to be very expensive.

-This also includes utility accessories such as wheels, allowing your trampoline to be moved easily (such as when you need to mow the grass).
+Also, remember to ask about utility accessories such as wheels, allowing your trampoline to be moved easily (such as when you need to mow the grass).